zbalkan/zbalkan.github.io/_posts/2025-02-20-surrogates.md

 ## Wanna try?

-You can try the Python code below to create a bunch of squares or rather files with invalid UTF-8 names that cannot be rendered in any localization setup.
+You can try the Python code below to create a bunch of squares or rather files with invalid UTF-8 names that cannot be rendered in any localisation setup.
 As you have read above, these are expected not to be rendered.
 To create unrenderable file names, we need the high and low surrogates.
 See the table for the range.

 | Surrogate Type | Unicode Range | Expected UTF-8 Encoding |
 |----------------|---------------|-------------------------|